 The fun stuff

 There is no shortage of things to do in the East Kimberley.
 Throughout our travels, we also haven’t come across another part of the world quite as beautiful as the East Kimberley.
-You can get a pretty good idea of what we got up to here and in the photos below.
+You can get a pretty good idea of what we got up to here.

 Rather unexpected, this experience has been one of self-discovery more than all else.
 Never did I expect to grow so much as a person.